satsummit/satsummit.github.io/content/letter/livestream.md

 ## Schedule

-Welcome to the **SatSummit 2022** Livestream!
+Welcome to the **SatSummit 2022** livestream!
 We're so happy you could join us virtually.

 **SatSummit 2022** will be livestreaming all sessions happening in **The Forum** and **The Forum South** during these times: